networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/httpsperf.md

 Transfer/sec:      2.20MB
 ```

-As you can see https connections are slower than http connections which is expected.
-But is
+As you can see https connections are slower than http connections which is expected, but is
-is not that slow compare with http.
+is not that slow compared with http.

-Before starting the next step, please kill all four instances by Ctrl+C. And check in
+Before starting the next step, please kill all four instances by Ctrl+C, and check in
 the httpschain folder we just created and updated.

 [here]: /tool/wrk-perf/